Hidden-Histories/Public-Resources/administration/SetupArtistPorpoise.md

 ### Image - config.php:
 ![SetupArtistPorpoise3](/administration/images/SetupArtistPorpoise3.PNG)

+.
-## Edit porpoise.php
+## Edit the artist's porpoise.php file:
-Edit the file /public_html/artists/TamikoThiel/php/web/porpoise.php.
+Edit the artist's porpoise.php file (in our example here /public_html/artists/TamikoThiel/php/web/porpoise.php).

-Make sure line with the chdir command contains the file system location of the php directory created in the step above.
+Make sure the line with the chdir command contains the file system location of the php directory created in the step above.
 ```
 chdir("/home4/hhjtown/public_html/artists/TamikoThiel/php");
 ```
 ### Image - porpoise.php:
 ![SetupArtistPorpoise4](/administration/images/SetupArtistPorpoise4.PNG)

+.
 ## Check the Web Access
 Your new porPOIse service should be visible on the web right now.
 In a web browser, enter the url.